ashakoor2249/hangman-game/README.md

 Checks are perfomed if the user input has already been guessed or if its not a letter.

 The while loops ends either whent the player has guessed the full word or the amount of chances falls to zero.

+Added code to allow the user to either play again or quit.